• Home

 3. Scatter Plot Chart

-A Scatter Plot is used to showcase a comparison between two numbers or variables outlined on a chart’s axis.
+A Scatter graph is used to showcase a comparison between two numbers or variables outlined on a chart’s axis.
 In this case, the data points do not form a line like a chart.
 This is because the relationship in the numbers is varied.

 types of charts scatter plot example